MEET OUR TEAM

 Jose Hoyos, Residential Counselor

-José arrived to Boys Hope Girls Hope through a recommendation from another employee and friend, Angela, whom he served in the Peace Corps with.
+José arrived to Boys Hope Girls Hope through a recommendation from another employee and friend, Angela, with whom he served in the Peace Corps.
 José has made a career in youth development working with youth in different capacities for 18 years, including teaching high schoolers financial literacy, entrepreneurship, community engagement, teaching life skills, and youth philanthropy amongst other capacities.
 He studied Sociology at the University of Arizona and has worked in banking, biology, international development, and education, currently serving as a school board president for a school he helped open in Tucson.
 Working in the residential program for Boys Hope Girls Hope has allowed him to incorporate his knowledge, skills, and passion into his role and with the scholars he loves so much.

 José has had the honor of living abroad many years, growing up in Mexico, studying in Chile, and working in Colombia, providing him with a rich understanding of his Latino heritage and the various diverse cultures within Latin America.
 He is also an avid traveler and enjoys nature and hiking.